 Clinical experience hours will be one component of the MAT student's grade(s) in their clinical experience courses, which include ATP 6191, 6192, 6293, 7194, 7295, and 7196.
 Assuming that MAT students average 25 hours of clinical experience across the duration of the MAT program, they can expect to obtain 1950 total hours of clinical experience.
 In a regular academic semester (i.e. fall/spring), across a 15-week semester an MAT student must be able to obtain between a minimum of 375 and a maximum of 600 clinical experience hours per semester, not including hours obtained prior to the start of or after the conclusion of the semester (e.g. finals week).
-In a short semester (i.e. summer), across a 9-week semester an MAT student must be able to obtain experience hours per semester, not including hours obtained prior to the start of or after the conclusion of the start of the start of or after the conclusion of the
+In a short semester (i.e. summer), across a 9-week semester an MAT student must be able to obtain between 225 and 360 clinical experience hours per semester, not including hours obtained prior to the start of or after the conclusion of the semester (e.g. finals week, football camp, etc).

-Clinical experience course grades will be calculated using end-of-semester hour totals as follows: an MAT student is expected to obtain between a minimum of 225 and a maximum of 360 clinical experience hours per summer (i.e. Clin Ex I, Clin Ex IV) semester and 375 and 600 clinical per fall and spring (i.e. Clin Ex II, Clin Ex II, Clin Ex IV) semester in order to receive full credit for the clinical hour component of the Clinical Education course.
+Clinical experience course grades will be calculated using end-of-semester hour totals as follows: an MAT student must be able to obtain between a minimum of 225 and a maximum of 360 clinical experience hours per summer (i.e. Clin Ex I, Clin Ex IV) semester and 375 and 600 clinical per fall and spring (i.e. Clin Ex II, Clin Ex III, Clin Ex V, Clin Ex VI) semester.
 These calculations are based off of weekly totals of a minimum of 25 and a maximum of 40 clinical experience hours per week.
 The hours used in calculating these hour totals for clinical experience course grades will only be those hours entered into the clinical experience hour recording log in Typhon and approved by the MAT student's assigned preceptor.
 Preceptors are healthcare professionals who teach and evaluate students in a clinical setting using an actual patient base.
 At no time is an MAT student allowed to engage in more than 40 hours of clinical experience in a single week (Sunday through Saturday), regardless of preceptor requests.

-During the MAT Student's sixth semester, they will be engaged in a clinical immersion requirement during which MAT students are provided an opportunity to be immersed in patient care at their clinical setting without the interference of attending classes.
-The clinical immersion will last for approximately six (6) weeks at a time in the semester to be determined by MAT program faculty.
+During the MAT Student's sixth semester, they will be engaged in a clinical immersion requirement during which MAT students are provided an opportunity to be immersed in patient care at their clinical setting without the interference of courses.
+The clinical immersion will last for approximately four (4) weeks at a time in the semester to be determined by MAT program faculty.